pombredanne/centidb/docs/index.rst

 Keys
 ++++

-We are not limited to simple auto-incrementing keys, in fact keys are always treated as tuples containing one or more :py:func:`primitive values
-<encode_keys>`.
-The method used to encode the tuples for the storage engine
-results in a binary order that is identical to how the tuples would sort in Python, making working with them very intuitive.
+We're not limited to auto-incrementing keys, in fact keys are always treated as tuples containing one or more :py:func:`primitive values <encode_keys>`.
+The method used to encode the tuples for the storage engine results in a binary order that is identical to how the tuples would sort in Python, making working with them very intuitive.

 Let's recreate the ``people`` collection, this time